Strilanc/Strilanc.github.io/_posts/2015-06-20-Using-Quantum-Gates-instead-of-Ancilla-Bits.markdown

 In this part, we're going to use quantum gates (and the constructions from the previous two parts) to avoid that pesky ancilla bit.
 The basic progression will be as follows:

-1. Use the fact that quantum operations have square roots to split operations with many controls into sub-operations with fewer controls.
+1. Split operations with many controls into sub-operations with fewer controls, by using the fact that quantum operations have square roots.
 2. Rewrite operations so that controls are only applied to NOT gates.
 3. Fix smaller and smaller phase shift errors resulting from the above processes.
 4. Re-arrange the resulting mish-mash of controlled-NOTs into increment and decrement operations.